Why Pharmacy @ Memorial?

-Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the School of Pharmacy website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.